** Note ** Links for wet wading gear are in the second half of this article

 Honestly, I avoided buying these for too many years.
 I wore extra-thick wool socks to take up the space in my wading boots.
 I used insoles and other things.
 And it all added up to being heavy and uncomfortable.
 Spend a few bucks here and love your life.

 Both of these wading socks are 3.5 mm neoprene.
 That’s important, because the booties in your waders are likely 3.5 mm too (or thicker).
-Some guard socks out there are only 2.5 mm, and they don’t take up space in your boots the same way or provide as much cushion.
+Some cheaper guard socks out there are only 2.5 mm, and they don’t take up space in your boots the same way or provide as much cushion.
+Details matter.

-The neoprene wading socks allow you wear your regular wading boots, and that’s a good thing.
+The neoprene guard socks allow you wear your regular wading boots, and that’s a good thing.
 I’m a little nuts about good river traction, and I want boots with studs that I walk in day after day.
 I want the foot and ankle support of my own familiar, solid wading boots.

-Some guys slide their bare feet right into the neoprene wet wading socks and roll with it.
+Some guys slide their bare feet right into the neoprene wet wading guard socks and roll with it.
 For me, that results in a chafed foot at the end of the day.
 I strongly prefer using a regular sock underneath the neoprene wading socks.
 You could buy a polypropylene liner sock, but I just use my regular mid-weight hiking socks from Darn Tough (a great company from Vermont).

 Of course, both pairs of socks get wet and must be dried out after fishing.
 Big deal.